oasis-tcs/odata-specs/odata-csdl/12 Action and Function.md

 ::: {.varxml .rep}
 ### ##isec Element `edm:Function`

-The `edm:Function` element MUST contain the `Name` attribute and it MAY contain the [`IsBound`](#BoundorUnboundActionsorFunctions) and [`EntitySetPath`](#EntitySetPath) attributes.
+The `edm:Function` element represents a function with unique name or one overload of a function.
+It MUST contain the `Name` attribute and it MAY contain the [`IsBound`](#BoundorUnboundActionsorFunctions) and [`EntitySetPath`](#EntitySetPath) attributes.